filippi-claudia/champ/README.md

 ## Basis set (Basis on the radial grid) files

 Basis files have a fixed format.
 The files generated from the trex2champ converter can also be used as they are.
 These files are generally kept in the `pool` directory of the calculation folder.
-You just need to specify the name of the basis file (say, `ccpVTZ`) in the general module of CHAMP input file under the keyword `basis`.
+You just need to specify the name of the basis file (say, `ccpVTZ`) in the general module of the CHAMP input file under the keyword `basis`.
 This will read the file `ccpVTZ.basis.Si` for the element `Si`.

 The top few lines of `BFD-T.basis.C` look like